Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 But I pray for his health, his well-being.

-But when I was praying for him to change his policies?
+Do you ever pray for him to change his policies?

 All the time.

-But I but let me draw a line.
+But let me draw a line.

-Um, when I was growing up in politics, we were always told that we shouldn't pray for a political outcome.
+When I was growing up in politics, we were always told that we shouldn't pray for a political outcome.

-And we just pray that God's will would be done.
+We just pray that God's will would be done.

 We pray for the children.

-Uh, yes, and of course, now she later in the interview talked about how the SCHIP program, she actually admitted it.
+And of course, now she later in the interview talked about how the S-CHIP program, she actually admitted it, or Mrs. Clinton did in a recent statement.

-This is not for the poor anymore.
+It's not for the poor anymore.

-It's actually a middle class program.
+It's actually a middle-class program.

 He wants to keep it a program for poor kids.

-Pelosi admits in this interview that she wants it to include families up to sixty, sixty-five thousand dollars a year.
+Pelosi admits in this interview that she wants it to include families up to $60,000, $65,000 a year.

-Where have we arrived as a nation where apparently a majority of us believe that the particular need of health care is one we should not have to bear personally?
+And of course, the question that needs to be asked is: how come, of all things in life, particularly needs, where have we arrived as a nation where apparently a majority of us believe that the particular need of health care is one we should not have to bear personally?

-It's not the parents' job.
+It's not the parent's job.

 Where did this settle in?

-Oh, I know where it settled in.
+I know where it settled in.

 You know how it used to be?